 Medical Editor: John P. Cunha, DO, FACOEP

-Pitressin (vasopressin) is used to treat diabetes insipidus, which is caused by a lack of a naturally occurring pituitary hormone in the body.
+Pitressin (vasopressin) is a man-made form of a hormone called "anti-diuretic hormone" that is normally secreted by the pituitary gland used to treat diabetes insipidus, which is caused by a lack of a naturally occurring pituitary hormone in the body.
 Vasopressin is also used to treat or prevent certain conditions of the stomach after surgery or during abdominal x-rays.
 Vasopressin is also used as a drug to treat cardiac arrest.
-It is a man-made form of a hormone called "anti-diuretic hormone" that is normally secreted by the pituitary gland.
 The brand name drug Pitressin is no longer available in the U.S. Generic versions (vasopressin) are still available.
-Common side effects include mild stomach pain, bloating, gas, dizziness, or headache.
+Common side effects of Pitressin (vasopressin) include stomach pain, bloating, gas, dizziness, or throbbing headache.

 Vasopressin is an injection that may be administered intramuscularly or subcutaneously (under the skin).
 Dose is determined by the patient's condition and response.
 It is usually given in a hospital setting.
 Vasopressin may interact with carbamazepine, chlorpropamide, clofibrate, fludrocortisone, demeclocycline, lithium, heparin, muscle relaxers, or antidepressants.
 Tell your doctor all medications you are taking.
 During pregnancy this medication should only be taken if prescribed, as it may be harmful to a fetus.
 Vasopressin may pass into breast milk and could harm a nursing baby.
 Consult your doctor before breast-feeding.